 Normal towels take an entire day to dry, so don’t let that stop you from having a comfortable trip.
 Instead of a traditional towel, grab a quick-dry towel that soaks up all the liquid yet dries in a few hours.

-No matter if you’re tracking on an un-lit road, navigating nature or just trying to navigate a dark room in your hostel, you will need a practical flashlight.
+No matter if you’re tracking on an un-lit road, navigating nature or just trying to navigate a dark room in your hostel, you will need a keychain flashlight.
 These usually fit in your pocket or even rest on a keychain so you don’t have to worry about space.

 These are great for separating your dirty and wet clothes from your fresh laundry, but you can use them for many other things like storing food, liquids and dirty shoes.